-31 March, 2021 31 March, 2020
+31 March, 2022 1% increase 1% decrease 31 Marc ch, 2021

-1% increase 1% decrease 1% increase 1% decrease
+1% increase 1% decrease

-Impact on profit before tax (77) 77 (64) 64
+Impact on profit before tax (73) 73 (77) 77

 ii.
 Foreign currency risk

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
 There does not seem to be any significant risk as transaction in foreign currency are very few.